redbadger/crux/docs/src/part-1/testing.md

 You can see that occasionally, we test for the render to be requested.
 This will be important later, because we'll be able to not only check for the effects, but also _resolve_ them – provide the value they requested, for example the response to a HTTP request.
+The same `EffectTestExt` extension generates a `resolve_<variant>` method per effect variant for that purpose, which we'll meet in [Testing with Effects](../part-2/testing-effects.md).

 That will let us test entire user flows calling web APIs, working with local storage and timers, and anything else, all at the speed of unit test and without ever touching the external world or writing a single fake (and maintaining it later).